leodube/DigitalGarden/📕 Reading/Cracking the Coding Interview/6. Technical Questions/Technical Preparation.md

 For the data structures and algorithms, be sure to practice implementing them from scratch.
 You might be asked to implement one directly, or you might be asked to implement a modification of one.
 Either way, the more comfortable you are with implementations, the better.

-In particular, [[✏️ Data Structures/Hashing|hash tables]] are an extremely important topic.
+In particular, [[👓 Learning/Data Structures/Hashing|hash tables]] are an extremely important topic.
 You will find that you use them frequently in solving interview questions.